SIRVA Global Mobility Case Study – Schneider Electric (Pacific)

 Employee satisfaction is another key benefit.
-Relocation ranks among the most stressful situations an individual is likely to experience.
+Relocation ranks amongst the most stressful situations an individual is likely to experience.
 Improving this process means employees arrive at their destination engaged and ready to focus on their new roles—increasing the likelihood of a successful relocation.

 Employees are already seeing a difference with Schneider Electric’s Pacific new mobility approach.
 Employees who routinely move (as much as four times in 11 years) have stated the move under SIRVA’s management was the best relocation experience they have had.

 Recently, an assignee’s spouse was struggling with moving again.
-SIRVA’s team was so closely integrated with Schneider Electric’s team that they recognized her uncertainty and offered spousal assistance to help her through the transition.
+SIRVA’s team was so closely integrated with Schneider Electric’s team that they recognised her uncertainty and offered spousal assistance to help her through the transition.
 The result was a successful relocation and a happier assignee, spouse and family.

 A Benchmark for Others to Meet

 Schneider Electric’s Pacific operation had been battling to manage a broken mobility process and unhappy employees.
-Today, through the collaborative effort and close relationship between Schneider Electric and SIRVA, its new mobility program is such a success that it’s considered a benchmark for future Schneider Electric operations.
+Today, through the collaborative effort and close relationship between Schneider Electric and SIRVA, its new mobility programme is such a success that it’s considered a benchmark for future Schneider Electric operations.